wugner/UnityLocalizationFromExcel/README.md

      /Assets/Wugner/Localization/Generated/Resources/LocalizationConfig.asset
 - **Language Settings**
 Set the language infomation for your imported languages in the array.
 Such as default font.
+Language will be added to the list automatically after importing vocabulary files, however the fields will remain empty except the *Name*.
 If you don't set the language correctly, the "**LocalizationText**" component will display an error like "Language has not been set to the config".
   - *Name*.The name should be the same as the column in your language files.
   - *Display Name*.
 This is not used in the system.
-However, you can use it in your own code, such as display the name for language selecting in option menu after player started your game.
+However, you can use it in your own code, such as displaying the name for language selecting in option menu after player started your game.
   - *Default font*.
 Set the default font to the this language.
   - *Defalut font name*.
 If your font is not imported in the unity project, you can set the font name that will try to import the font by this name at runtime by calling this function
 ``` C#